 Instructions

-Preheat oven to 350°.
-Place oven rack at lowest position.
+- Preheat oven to 350°F. Place the oven rack at lowest position.

 To make the cheesecake filling:

-Using an electric mixer on medium speed, beat cream cheese, sugar, vanilla, and salt until smooth.
-Pour over crust.
-Sprinkle pecans evenly over filling.
+- Using an electric mixer on medium speed, beat the cream cheese, egg, sugar, vanilla, and salt until smooth.

 To make the pie filling:

-Whisk together corn syrup, 3 eggs, sugar, and vanilla.
-Pour over pecans.
+- Whisk together the corn syrup, 3 eggs, sugar, and vanilla.
+Pour over the pecans.

-Place pie plate on a baking sheet.
-Bake 50-55 minutes, or until pie is set.
-Cool on wire rack for about an hour.
+- Cool on a wire rack for about an hour.
 Cover and chill if not serving immediately.

 Notes